Harry Innes: Personal life

 Innes married twice.
 His first wife was Elizabeth Calloway, daughter of Colonel James Callaway, of Bedford County, Virginia.
 She died in 1791, after giving birth to four daughters.
 He later married Mrs. Ann Harris Shiell, widow of Dr. Hugh Shiell.
-They had one child, Maria, who married John Todd, and after his death, John J. Crittenden.
+They had one child, Maria, who married John Harris Todd, and after his death, John J. Crittenden.
 They also raised a daughter from Ann's first marriage.

 Death and legacy

 On September 20, 1816, Judge Innes died in Frankfort, Kentucky, survived by his widow and several children and a stepdaughter.